mustafaozhan/EventFinder/README.md

 - Clone the project
 - Open Android Studio and select `Open an Existing Project`
 - Find the clone folder in explorer and click open.
-- Wait until the gradle task finish, then you will be able to by top menu `Run > Run 'app'`
+- Wait until the gradle task finish, then you will be able to run by top menu `Run > Run 'app'`
 - Be sure that you have device/emulator connected and selected.